bobosola/PHP-SRTM/README.md

 # SRTM Elevation Data in PHP

+[**October 2024 update** - It appears that the SRTM 3 arc second (90m) data files are now almost impossible to obtain, so I cannot recommend anyone use this (now very old) code.
+I will leave it up here in case anyone manages to find a source of such files or wants to use it as a base to get ideas for reading other elevation data formats]

 [**November 2021 update** - *the demo site has been updated to use more current JS & PHP techniques and therefore no longer supports Internet Explorer.
 The main SRTM PHP reader class has also had a minor bugfix.*]

 This repo contains PHP code with a usage demo to obtain worldwide elevation data from the freely-available 5°x5° 90m v4.1 [SRTM GeoTIFF](https://www2.jpl.nasa.gov/srtm/) data.
 It was written around 2010 so may require some updating for modern PHP practices.